MLnick/elasticsearch-vector-scoring/README.md

 ### Releases

-Master branch targets Elasticsearch 5.4+
+Master branch targets Elasticsearch 5.4. **Not that version 5.5+ is _not_ supported as Elasticsearch changed their plugin mechanism**.
+An update for 5.5+ will be developed soon (PRs welcome).

 [Branch es-2.4](https://github.com/MLnick/elasticsearch-vector-scoring/tree/es-2.4) targets Elasticsearch 2.4.x